yacine555/huggingface/README.md

-# Puject: Hugginface with langchain (image2voicehflc-app)
+# Project: Huggingface with langchain

+## Description

-This project explains how to use Huggingface locally by using the use case of tunning an image to a story in 3 parts
+This project explains how to use Huggingface locally by creating a VisionVoice App which turns an image to a story through a 3 part process

 Part 1: image to text
 Part 2: Use an LLM model to provide a story
 Part 3: Read the story with voice

-It also contains addional tasks execution
+It also contains some addional Hugging Face tasks execution for model testing and discovery purpose

 ## Getting Started